Wednesday Week (band): History

-After Wednesday Week, the Callan sisters and Nolte (who married Kristi Callan) formed Lucky in 1995 with former Mad Parade bassist Mike Lawrence.
+After Wednesday Week, Kelly Callan joined Gregg Turner's post-Angry Samoans band, The Mistaken, which released an album, Santa Fe, in 1993 on Triple X Records.
+In 1995, the Callan sisters and Nolte (who married Kristi Callan) formed Lucky with former Mad Parade and Action Now bassist Mike Lawrence.
+Lucky released the album Live A Little in 1996 on Temple Bar Records.
 Nolte and Kristi Callan also played in David Gray's band.
 Kristi Callan later formed the band Dime Box, releasing the album Five and Dime Waltz in 2008, and Happy in 2019.
 Rodewald later joined The Negro Problem with Mark "Stew" Stewart, with whom she created the Tony Award-winning musical Passing Strange.

 Since 1998, Wednesday Week play occasional live shows with various combinations of past members, with the Callan sisters and Nolte as core members.